I went on a Brigade, now what? How to help volunteers take what they learned on Brigade and apply it to everyday life.

 Group Reflection |

 Reflect on the Everyday Leadership Ted Talk.
 How can you become an “everyday leader” in your community and on your campus?
 Do you already consider yourself an everyday leader?
-Make a list of ways you can put this type of leadership practice into your daily life and 3 next steps for making this happen. |
+Make a list of ways you can put this type of leadership into practice in your daily life and 3 next steps for making this happen. |

-Use the Liberating Structure, Discovery & Action Dialogue to guide your group through the above discussion in small groups and then all together.
+Use the Liberating Structure, Discovery and Action Dialogue, to guide your group through the discussion questions above in small groups and then all together.
 This will take approximately 25-30 minutes. |

 Read Article: Learning How to Become a Local Leader